 Kate Stewart HNC Contemporary Art Practice

-Kate Stewart is a fantastic example of how college can bridge the gap between school and university and how if you are passionate about something you can achieve amazing things.
+Kate Stewart's experience is a fantastic example of how college can bridge the gap between school and university, and illustrates how you can achieve amazing things if you are passionate about something.

 Kate first came to West Lothian College for an evening class to build her art skills alongside her school work.
 After achieving her Highers, she studied NC Art & Design, after which she progressed to HNC Contemporary Art Practice where she excelled.

 “Art is my passion, I love it and I have really enjoyed my time at West Lothian College.
-I knew I wanted to achieve a degree but I didn’t feel ready for university straight from school so I definitely feel I made the right choice and especially West Lothian College where the standard of work is consistently high.”
+I knew I wanted to achieve a degree but I didn’t feel ready for university straight from school so I definitely feel I made the right choice by attending West Lothian College, where the standard of work is consistently high.”